Welcome to my Website !

 Curly Maple with a Lacewood Top is a spectacular visual and musical combination:

-Below: A unique half Hourglass & half Elm Leaf design, the “Carty Model”, is amazing looking and sounding ~ Custom Made Northern Cherry Mountain Dulcimer ~
+Below: Unique half Hourglass & half Elm Leaf design, the “Carty Model”, both amazing looking and sounding ~ Custom Made Mountain Dulcimer ~

 And here is the same design, also in Cherry, with a double-bottom for enhanced sound:

 Here is the “Carty Model” Baritone Dulcimer in Black Walnut and Butternut:

 Another beautiful Carty Model of Black Walnut and Butternut:

 2. The “Minstrel-Basic“ (below) is a more simple and less expensive version of the Minstrel-Modern dulcimer.
 This dulcimer features a flowing hour-glass shaped body of Black Walnut and a Butternut top, with a gracefully shaped flat tuning head.
 It has geared tuners for three strings only.
 The Minstrel-Basic mountain dulcimer boasts of no ‘extras’ (such as the 1.5 fret, inlays or dots) but presents as a basic, yet beautiful and affordable Mountain Dulcimer, (see Price Guide below).